Optimal decay and regularity for a Thomas--Fermi type variational problem: Introduction

 \usetikzlibrary{ calc, patterns, positioning } \pgfplotsset{ compat=1.16, samples=200, clip=false, my axis style/.style={ axis x line=middle, axis y line=middle, legend pos=outer north east, axis line style={ ->, }, legend style={ font= }, label style={ font= }, tick label style={ font= }, xlabel style={ at={ (ticklabel* cs:1) }, anchor=west, font= , }, ylabel style={ at={ (ticklabel* cs:1) }, anchor=west, font= , }, xlabel=$q$

 }, } \tikzset{ >=stealth }

-Subsequently, we focus our attention on the case $q>2$.
-As we have already stressed above, positivity of the minimizer in this regime is not trivial.
-We provide two independent ways to prove it.
-The first result is Proposition \ref{superlinear} where we prove positivity of the minimizer by requiring further regularity of the potential $V$.
-The second result is Proposition~\ref{lower_bound_48} where, by requiring positivity of $(-\Delta)^{\frac{\alpha}{2}}V$ on the unit ball, we prove positivity of the minimizer and we find a lower bound on its decay matching the one of the linear case $q=2$.
-In particular, under this assumption, we deduce that

-We stress again that \eqref{inf_intro} is in contrast to what happens in the local case $\alpha=2$ where the support is compact (cf. \cite{maximum}*{Theorem $1.1.2$}).
-Let's further recall that when $\alpha=2$ it's well known that the decay of non--negative solutions of \eqref{PDE_lap_frac} is polynomial provided $q<2$ and exponential provided $q=2$ (see \cite{Veron}).
+As we have already stressed above, in the superlinear regime $q>2$ even positivity of the minimizer is not trivial.
+Let's further recall that when $\alpha=2$ the decay of non--negative solutions of \eqref{PDE_lap_frac} is polynomial provided $q<2$ and exponential provided $q=2$ (see \cite{Veron}).

-In Figure~\ref{fig:my-awesome-graph}, we graphically show what Theorem \ref{decay_intro} and Proposition \ref{lower_bound_48} tell us in terms of decay.
-In particular, we stress that for $q>2$ the line is represented as dashed because of the lack of an upper bound matching the lower bound given by \eqref{inf_intro}.

-The idea behind the proof of \eqref{inf_intro} (see Proposition \ref{lower_bound_48}) is to find a positive function, behaving like $|x|^{-(d+\alpha)(q-1)}$ at infinity, which is a subsolution of \eqref{PDE_lap_frac} in $\R^d$.